Should I take a vitamin D supplement? We give you the lowdown on the sunshine vitamin

 Should I be taking a vitamin D supplement?

 During the autumn and winter, the sun isn’t strong enough for the body to make vitamin D, unless you’re spending your winter in a hot climate (lucky you!).
-That’s why adults and children over five years of age are already advised to take a daily supplement of 10 micrograms (µg) of vitamin D during autumn and winter to keep levels topped up.
+That’s why adults and children over five years of age are already advised to take a daily supplement of 10 micrograms (µg) of vitamin D during the autumn and winter months.

 We all know calcium is essential for keeping bones strong and healthy, but our bodies struggle to absorb calcium without vitamin D.

-Children aged one to four should be given a 10 µg supplement of vitamin D each day all year round, and to make sure they’re getting enough of the other vitamins, it’s advised by the government to give them a daily supplement containing vitamins A and C from six months of age up to the age of five.
+Children aged one to four should be given a 10 µg supplement of vitamin D each day all year round.
+To make sure they’re getting enough of the other vitamins, it’s advised by the government to give them a daily supplement containing vitamins A and C from six months of age up to the age of five.

 The two most important forms of vitamin D you can find are D2 and D3.
-D2 is produced by plants, and D3 is made by your skin from sunlight.
-Research shows that D3 is generally better absorbed by the body than D2, so it may be worth taking a vitamin D3 supplement or one that contains enough of both.
+D2 is produced by plants, and D3 is made by your skin from sunlight and found in animal food products like oily fish.

 Can I take too much vitamin D?

 If you choose to take a vitamin D supplement, 10 µg a day will be enough for most people.
+High strength vitamin D supplements are available, but it’s advised not to take more than 100 µg.
 If your GP has recommended taking a higher dose, you should continue to follow their advice.
-If you’re outside catching those rays, always remember your sunscreen!
+If you’re outside catching those rays, always remember your sun cream!

 And there you have it, the A to Z of vitamin D.